Here are some quick snap-shots of information about service-learning at the University of Georgia, updated 2018:

 - During 2017-18, 430 course sections with service-learning (231 unique service-learning enhanced courses) were taught at UGA.
 These courses represented some 8,244 student enrollments, reaching 6,369 unique students at the undergraduate, graduate, and professional level.

 - Based on end-of-course surveys, students in these classes provided over 275,000 hours of service.
 According to estimates of the value of volunteer time this represents about $6.9 million in benefit to the community.

-- As of spring 2018, 250 courses carry a formal “S” designation, with additional course approvals in process.
+- As of fall 2018, over 250 courses carry a formal “S” designation, with additional course approvals in process.

 - Service-learning coursework is available in all of UGA’s 17 schools and colleges, and in some online courses, study abroad programs, and extended campuses.

 - The Service-Learning Research Excellence and Service-Learning Teaching Excellence awards debuted in Spring 2011 and annually recognize outstanding faculty in these areas.